 Before the procedure, all makeup and other skin products are washed off the skin before a tiny needle is inserted into the vein and a colourless solution injected.
 Using minimal pressure, the clinician can see the solution in the vein and monitor its spread.
-The specific solution, or sclerosant, we use for periorbital vein removal is called Polidocanol (packaged under the name Aethoxysklerol), which has been approved by the US Food and Drug Administration for use in treating spider veins.
+The specific solution, or sclerosant, we use for periorbital vein removal is called Polidocanol, which has been approved by the US Food and Drug Administration for use in treating spider veins.
 We inject Polidocanol rather than sodium tetradecyl sulphate as we have seen less inflammation and more uniform results with this sclerosant.
-Only a very small amount of the sclerosant is used, with any excess quickly diluted by the body, making this a safe and reliable treatment that does not impact other veins around the target area.
+Only a very small amount of the sclerosant is used, with any excess quickly diluted by the body, making this a reliable treatment that does not impact other veins around the target area.

 Once injected, the sclerosant displaces the blood from the vein and quickly causes fibrosis of the cell lining of the blood vessel, making it collapse.
 The vein then hardens and is reabsorbed back into the body over the next three to six weeks, reducing its noticeability and brightening the under eye.
 Several veins can be injected during the same treatment session if you have clusters of spider veins around the periorbital area.

 There are 2 possible outcomes when treating periorbital veins.
 One is full sclerosis of the treated vein and complete clearance.
 The other is a marked reduction in the size of the vein, to the point that it is barely visible.
 In these cases, patients may choose to have the vein retreated (top-up treatment) or to just leave it.